-Douglas Fir (scientific name: Pseudotsugamenziesii) has a heartwood of light brown color with a hint or yellow or red (color varies with age and location of tree).
-Its texture is medium to coarse, luster is moderate and grain is usually straight, sometimes slightly wavy.
+Douglas fir (scientific name: Pseudotsugamenziesii) has a heartwood of light brown color with a hint of yellow or red (color varies with age and location of tree).
+Its texture is medium to coarse, its luster is moderate, and its grain is usually straight – sometimes slightly wavy.

 When quarter cut/sawn the grain is straight and plain.
 Flat cut/sawn wild grain patterns are seen.

-Douglas Fir commonly found in western North America.
+Douglas fir is commonly found in western North America.
 It is moderately durable but prone to insect attack.